AARoohy/wizard-of-legends-2-UE/README.md

 ## Introduction

 Wizard of Legends 2 is a fast-paced, action-packed top-down game where players take on the role of a powerful wizard.
 The game focuses on quick reflexes, strategic spellcasting, and overcoming various enemies and challenges.
-This project is designed to showcase my skills in Unreal Engine and game development.
+This project is an assignment for Deadmage Studio and is designed to showcase my skills in Unreal Engine and game development.

 ## Features